 - Symptom control - we aim to treat the majority of symptoms which occur throughout the illness.

 - Provide psychological and emotional support - to patients and their families.

 - Referrals Patients are referred to the Specialist Palliative Care Team by GP's hospital staff, Social Workers and other agencies.
 We also accept self-referrals, although we may need to consult with your Doctor before making arrangements to visit you.

 The family of a person with a life-limiting illness can self-refer even if their relative is not on our caseload.
 We can offer emotional support and talk in general terms about illnesses and treatments but are unable to talk specifically about their relative's condition.

 - How to contact the Specialist Palliative Care Team

-- Specialist Palliative Care Team Princess Elizabeth Hospital-Telephone:0 1481 725241 and ask for Specialist Palliative Care Team Office.
+- Specialist Palliative Care Team Princess Elizabeth Hospital-Telephone:0 1481 220000 or 725241 and ask for Specialist Palliative Care Team Office.